epadam/Machine-Learning-Tutorial-Demo-Resources/Machine_Learning.md

 * Linear Regression

 The simplest LR is as below.
 It can be multi-dimentional depending on your input.
+It can also be Polynomial equation.

 ```
 y=ax+b
 ```
+   * Lasso Regression (L1)
+   * Ridge Regression (L2)

+It can easily see which component is more important, but hard to include interaction between features.

 * Decision Tree